Xbox One: Xbox One S All-Digital Edition

-On April 16, 2019, Microsoft unveiled an "all-digital" configuration of the Xbox One S named Xbox One S All-Digital Edition, which excludes the Blu-ray Disc drive.
+On April 16, 2019, Microsoft unveiled a configuration of the Xbox One S named Xbox One S All-Digital Edition, which does not include the Blu-ray Disc drive.
 It is a 1 TB model sold at a price of US$249, and includes digital download cards for Forza Horizon 3, Minecraft, and Sea of Thieves.
 The console was released on May 7, 2019.
 The unit was discontinued in July 2020.